 The following steps show how to draw sample values from the joint probability distribution for model parameters that are sensitive to tumor growth, to represent a group of virtual patients.

 At the MATLAB® command line, load the model (m1) by entering:

-Open the SimBiology Model Analyzer app by typing
+Open the model in the SimBiology Model Analyzer app by entering:

 Create a program to draw sample values from the joint lognormal distribution for tumor growth sensitive parameters: L0, L1, w0, k1, k2, and Cl_Central.

 On the Home tab, select Program > Generate Samples.
 A new program opens.

 In the Variants section in the Model step of the program, click the option to view the variants to be applied.
 Then select parameterEstimates, which contains the estimated parameter values.

 In the Generate Samples step, click the plot button to disable default plot generation.
 You will plot the samples later on.